How to Remove Smoke Odor from Electronics

 No long forms · No spam · No fees

 Unlike spills that leave a visible sign of stains and blemishes, smoke damage is often less obvious.
-Don’t let it fool you, though.
-Even when barely evident, vapors can harm your electronic devices just as much, if not more.
+But even when barely evident, vapors can harm your electronic devices just as much, if not more.
 And even if you can get them working like new, it can still be hard to remove the smoke odor from electronics.

-Here are a few tips to help you eliminate the unwelcome smell.
+Here are a few tips from insurance broker Jerry to help you get the smoke smell off your electronics.
 Before trying any of them, remember to unplug your devices and remove any batteries and memory cards.

 1. Air it out

 The first thing you can try when removing the smoke odor from electronics is to air out your devices.
-Place items by a window or outside if you have a safe and covered area.
+It’s simple: if your phone smells like smoke, place it by a window or outside if you have a safe and covered area.
 Sometimes all it takes is a fresh gentle breeze to get the smell out.

 2. Spray with compressed air

-You can blow out the dust and ash that is creating the smell with an air compressor.
-It’s important to move the air through the device, making sure to hit every crevice, vent, and port.
-Make sure you don’t use too much pressure or you may damage or dislodge a part.
+You can blow out the dust and ash that is creating the smell with an air compressor, moving the air through the device to make sure you hit every crevice, vent, and port.
+Don’t use too much pressure or you may damage or dislodge a part.
 You should probably try this technique outside, so you don’t spread the buildup inside your home or office.

 3. Trap particles with an air ionizer